ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 Task.WaitAll(task1, task2);
 ```

-However, in some cases like paging, I want the state to be guaranteed.
-In these cases.
+However, in some cases like paging, we want the state to be guaranteed.
 This is where branching comes in.
-We can branch a DataLoader, and into this branch, we pass in some data that represents the context of this branch.
+We can branch a DataLoader, and into this branch, we pass in some data that represents the context.

 ```csharp
 var branch = brandById